MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 For example, when **Overflow** occurs, you might send calls to a backup Call queue, but when **Timeout** or **No Agents** occurs, you might want the callers to leave a shared voicemail.

 > [!NOTE]
-> The **Voicemail (personal)** routing option will send calls to the user and not directly to their voicemail as indicated.
+> The **Voicemail (personal)** routing option sends calls to the user and not directly to their voicemail as indicated.
 This is being investigated by Support.
 As an alternative, setup a distribution list with the person being the only member and use the **Voicemail (shared)** option.
 >
 > For external transfers, see [Prerequisites](./plan-auto-attendant-call-queue.md#prerequisites) and the [external phone number transfers - technical details](create-a-phone-system-auto-attendant.md?tabs=additional-resources) for number formatting.
 >
-> Do not include any special characters in the greeting message when redirecting to **Voicemail (shared)**.
+> Don't include any special characters in the greeting message when redirecting to **Voicemail (shared)**.

 ### Overflow: Set how to handle call overflow